Inflammation & CBD Research Overview

 The research into CBD has been getting so robust that in some cases, it’s even proving to be more effective than well-established treatments.
 A study called, Evaluation of the Effects of Sativex (THC BDS: CBD BDS) on Inhibition of Spasticity in a Chronic Relapsing Experimental Allergic Autoimmune Encephalomyelitis: A Model of Multiple Sclerosis, not only showed Sativex is an effective treatment for the uncomfortable stiffness associated with spasticity, but it’s actually more effective than the most common treatment for MS-related spasticity, baclofen.

-A report called Sub-chronic impact of cannabinoids in street cannabis on cognition, psychotic-like symptoms and psychological well-being showed CBD is so effective at treating chronic stiffness and pain thanks in part to the interaction of PEA and anadamide.
+A report called Control of pain initiation by endogenous cannabinoids showed CBD is so effective at treating chronic stiffness and pain thanks in part to the interaction of PEA and anadamide.
 The researchers concluded that these two substances work together in a way that makes them “100-fold” more potent than either alone.